telemarcelo/Feed-Reader/README.md

 ###Feed Reader Test

+##To Operate:
+Simply open index.html in a browser to access feeds.
+Use hamburger menu to get a list of different feeds.
 ##About:
 The purpose of this project is to implement various tests to test the functionality of a feed reader.